GriffinSwain/ParkerGReverseItEndpoint/README.md

 Full program: https://localhost:xxxx/reverseit/reverse/{input}

-# Peer Review: Samuel Laguna: I ran the code it works good.
+# Peer Review: Samuel Laguna
+I ran the code it works good.
 I reverses how it is supposed to do.
 All the inputs work correctly. this code is all good.